Conrec-Infinity-AB/Selenium-Course/Lecture3/2_python_test_frameworks.md

 ```

 ### Folder structure
-The folder structure in the Robot framework is sued to get an organized, and easy to manage structure.
+The folder structure in the Robot framework is used to get an organized, and easy to manage structure.
 The main folders and files added in the robot framework within the root folder are test suites, test cases, test data, resources, config, and library.

 The test files have the extension **_.robot_** and the resources file has the extension **_.resource_**.